exercism/r/exercises/affine-cipher/README.md

  * The greatest common divisor of two prime numbers is 1
  * The greatest common divisor of 8 and 24 is 8
- * The greatest commond divisor of 60 and 9 is 3
+ * The greatest common divisor of 60 and 9 is 3

 ### Examples of finding a Modular Multiplicative Inverse (MMI)